Up to 32% More Bandwidth Efficient Than DVB-S2X

-As the next generation successor to NovelSat NS3, the industry’s spectral efficiency waveform leader, NovelSat NS4 enables up to 45% higher spectral efficiency compared with DVB-S2, and typically 17% higher than DVB-S2X.
+As the next generation successor to NovelSat NS3, the industry’s spectral efficiency waveform leader, NovelSat NS4 enables up to 45% higher spectral efficiency compared with DVB-S2, and up to 32% higher than DVB-S2X.

 The new NovelSat NS4 waveform, like all NovelSat features and options, is a software upgradable option that can be implemented Over-the-Air (OTA) on all NovelSat satellite modems, modulators and demodulators.